 The document reflects only the author's views and neither INEA nor the Commission is liable of any use that may be made of the information contained therein.
 The use of the content provided is at the sole risk of the user.

 Document details

-Title Exploitation Plan
+Title Exploitation Plan - Updated version

-Workpackage WP6
+Work package WP6

-Date of the document 31/10/2017
+Date of the document 30/10/2018

-Version of the document 04
+Version of the document 03

 Responsible partner COMMSIGNIA

 Reviewing partner all

 Status of the document Final

 Dissemination level Public

 Document history: